Riley-Py/UWaterloo-Work/MSE 211/Week 7/Readings/How Nokia Lost the Smartphone Battle.md

 - Both long/short-term survival of organization
 	- Long-term: iOS was an extension of MacOS; therefore TMs experienced external fear that their OS wouldn't keep up
 	- Short-term: cannibalization of Symbian; TMs didn't want to admit that it was inferior to Symbian, and the fact that developing an OS to compete with iOS would take years
+### MM High Internal Fear
+- Feared superiors; shared between MM
+- Also feared others in different units
+	- Due to perceived behaviours of self-centeredness and being dysfunctional